Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Preliminaries

 \subsection{Moves on triangulations and special spines}

-As mentioned in section \ref{sec:intro}, the 2-3 and 3-2 moves are local moves that modify a triangulation without changing the underlying manifold or pseudo-manifold.
-The following series of results tells us (modulo some mild necessary conditions) that two homeomorphic triangulations are always connected by a sequence of such moves.
+As mentioned in Section~\ref{subsec:introMoves}, the 2-3 and 3-2 moves are local moves that modify a triangulation without changing its topology.
+Recall also that, modulo some mild necessary conditions, two homeomorphic triangulations are always connected by a sequence of 2-3 and 3-2 moves.
+This was first proven in the special case of one-vertex triangulations of closed $3$-manifolds:

-\begin{theorem}[Matveev \cite{Matveev2007} and Piergallini \cite{Piergallini1988}] Let $\mathcal{M}$ be a closed $3$-manifold.
+\begin{theorem}[Matveev~\cite{Matveev2007} and Piergallini~\cite{Piergallini1988}, independently] Let $\mathcal{M}$ be a closed $3$-manifold.
 Let $\mathcal{T}$ and $\mathcal{U}$ be two one-vertex triangulations of $\mathcal{M}$, each with at least two tetrahedra.
 Then $\mathcal{T}$ is connected to $\mathcal{U}$ by a finite sequence of 2-3 and 3-2 moves. \end{theorem}

+This was extended to triangulations of closed $3$-manifolds with any number of vertices by Benedetti and Petronio~\cite{BenedettiPetronio1995,BenedettiPetronio1997}, and subsequently also extended to ideal triangulations of bounded $3$-manifolds by Amendola~\cite{Amendola2005}.
+To state the most general version of Theorem~\ref{thm:MatveevPiergallini}, and also to state our main result in this paper later on, we use the following notation: